AlextheEngineer/Ego2Hands/README.md

       * This will use the custom-adapted model to evaluate on the collected test sequence.
 Output visualization will be saved in "outputs/ego2hands_CSM_edge1_energy1_seg_test_custom" regardless of the setting of "--save_outputs".

     To test on the custom scene using only the pretrained model without custom domain adaptation, just copy the pretrained model at"models_saved/ego2hands/CSM/with_energy/1/ego2hands_CSM_seg_custom_pretrained.pth.tar" and rename the copy as "ego2hands_CSM_seg_custom_pretrained.pth.tar".
 The pretrained model is capable of achieving certain accuracy but scene-adapted model definitely has better performance.

+  * **Gesture Control**

+    * We collected a small [gesture dataset](https://byu.box.com/s/3m0u0jwepac6ot01p0xtrqknx6lbvbna) (2 subjects, 5 static gestures) and trained a very simple classifier (Resnet with only 2 downsampling layers each with 1 block followed by fully connected layer) to classify 5 classes given a cropped hand segmentation image (64x64, binary input).
+Feel free to train your classifier using the gesture dataset for real-time gesture control.